Mon – Sun: 24/7 Electrical

 Lighting Options

 LED options are becoming increasingly popular due to their energy efficiency and long lifespan.
 Fluorescent lighting is another common choice, although less efficient than LEDs.
-Photoluminescent solutions offer a unique benefit – they absorb ambient light and then glow in the dark, providing a visible exit path even without power.
+Photoluminescent solutions offer a unique benefit – they absorb ambient light and glow in the dark, providing a visible exit path without power.

 Powering the Lights